Originally from Mailchimp

 This guide goes beyond basic grammar and style points.
 It’s not traditional in format or content.
 We break a number of grammar rules for clarity, practicality, or preference.

-We’ve divided the guide by topic based on the types of content we publish, so you can reference it as needed or browse in order.
 The entire guide is searchable, so you can go straight to the item you’re looking for.

 If you work on caught my eye projects